VimeansethThorng/fastapi-react-typescript-chatbot/backend.md

 ## Overview

-This is a FastAPI-based backend for a chatbot application that uses SQLite for data persistence and OpenAI's GPT API for chat responses.
-The backend provides a RESTful API for managing conversations and processing chat messages with modern Python dependency management using Poetry.
+This is a FastAPI-based backend for an AI chatbot application that uses SQLite for data persistence and OpenAI's GPT API for chat responses.
+The backend provides a comprehensive RESTful API for managing conversations and processing chat messages with modern Python dependency management using Poetry.

+## ✨ Key Features

+- 🤖 **AI Chat Responses** - OpenAI GPT integration
+- 🔐 **User Authentication** - JWT-based secure authentication
+- 📚 **Conversation Management** - Persistent chat history
+- 🗄️ **SQLite Database** - Lightweight, file-based storage
+- 📦 **Poetry** - Modern Python dependency management

 ## 🏗️ Architecture